Back to People

 1788Age 21

-With help from friend John McNairy, Jackson was appointed prosecuting attorney in the Western District (future Tennessee) and moved to the frontier town of Nashville to begin practice.
+With help from John McNairy, accepted the prosecuting attorney post for the Western District (future Tennessee) and began practice in frontier Nashville.

 Confidence